buildinamsterdam/lint/README.md

 This is used to auto fix some common inconsistencies.
 The following rules have been enabled:

 - [import/first](https://github.com/import-js/eslint-plugin-import/blob/main/docs/rules/first.md) - Makes sure all imports are at the top of the file.
-- [import/newline-after-import](https://github.com/import-js/eslint-plugin-import/blob/main/docs/rules/newline-after-import.md) - Makes sure there’s a newline after the imports.
+- [import/newline-after-import](https://github.com/import-js/eslint-plugin-import/blob/main/docs/rules/newline-after-import.md) - Makes sure there's a newline after the imports.
 - [import/no-duplicates](https://github.com/import-js/eslint-plugin-import/blob/main/docs/rules/no-duplicates.md) - Merges import statements from the same file.

 #### [@typescript-eslint/consistent-type-definitions](https://www.npmjs.com/package/@typescript-eslint/eslint-plugin)